-The Company's Risk Appetite Framework (RAF) governs the risk activities undertaken by the entity and articulates the level of risk the Board is willing to assume in the pursuit of its strategy and financial objectives.
+The Company's RAF governs the risk activities undertaken by the Company and articulates the level of risk the Board is willing to assume in the pursuit of its strategy and financial objectives.
 The RAF uses the output from the risk identification and assessment process, ILAAP, ICAAP, and Recovery Plan to determine what risks require measurement, the appropriate metrics that enable the monitoring of those risks and the calibration of the metrics' thresholds to allow for prompt and appropriate decision making.